This article outlines the steps for troubleshooting Integrated Windows Authentication (IWA) with the Centrify Identity Service

 If you do not specify a range, all IP addresses are treated as possibly "on premise".

 Multifactor login authentication:

 Users logging in to the portals from computer’s with an address that is outside the IP range are prompted to provide an additional authentication factor

 If you do not specify an IP range, all IP addresses are treated as "off premise” and all users—including those on your intranet—are prompted for an additional authentication factor

-For IWA to function correctly, the client browser must be able to contact the proxy host via DNS by hostname within the IWA timeout value specified in the Cloud Manager settings.
-In some multi-domain environments, it may be necessary to add DNS records for the proxy host in the root domain for correct resolution by clients in a child domain or accessing the corporate LAN via VPN
+For IWA to function correctly, the client browser must be able to contact the Connector host via DNS by hostname within the IWA timeout value specified in the Cloud Manager settings.
+In some multi-domain environments, it may be necessary to add DNS records for the Connector host in the root domain for correct resolution by clients in a child domain or accessing the corporate LAN via VPN

 Mac computers may need to add additional DNS search domains or server entries via advanced network settings if unable to ping the host running the cloud connector service.
 To add a DNS domain or server entry: